Stevenlutton/Restaurant_Project/README.md

 and [Here](https://assets.bouldercounty.org/wp-content/uploads/2017/02/CalculateInspectionRatings.pdf) is a link that will help to explain the points attributed to each violation.
 ![alt text](https://github.com/Stevenlutton/Restaurant_Project/blob/master/Images/Points%20for%20Violation.png)

-If you would like to dig deeper into the data yourself I have provided my original data set including only CO Restaurants with a 5 digit zip code, and excluding all records showing a 0 or NULL for the inspection points.
+If you would like to dig deeper into the data yourself I have provided the [original data set](https://data.colorado.gov/Municipal/Restaurant-Inspections-in-Boulder-County-Colorado/tuvj-xz3m) as well as [my dataset](https://github.com/Stevenlutton/Restaurant_Project/blob/master/data/Restaurants.csv) which includes only CO Restaurants with a 5 digit zip code, and excludes all records showing a 0 or NULL for the inspection points.
 (Restaurants.csv)

 I used PostgreSQL to filter through the original dataset and have provided SQL queries that I used to get the cleanest and most useful data.
 (Restaurant_SQL.sql)

-If you would like to download the original dataset you can do so [here](https://data.colorado.gov/Municipal/Restaurant-Inspections-in-Boulder-County-Colorado/tuvj-xz3m)
+If you would like to download the original dataset you can do so [here]

 I have also included CSV's and Excel workbooks with pivot tables for the top 10 restaurants in Boulder, Colorado according to Trip Advisor.com, as well as the dataset where I found the license types (co_liquor_licenses)